NOAA-RDHPCS/noaa-rdhpcs.github.io/CODE_STYLE.md

   .. _Example website: http://www.example.com
 ```

-If desired, a reference section can be added to the end of the
+If desired, you can add a reference section to the end of the document
-document with the link references placed inline in a bullted list.
-As
+with the link references placed inline in a bulleted list.
+As an
-an example:
+example:

 ```rst
   References